Fade to Black (video game): Development

 Shortly after the release of Flashback in 1992, the development team started work on a similar sequel titled Morphs: Flashback 2 for the Sega CD.
 Work on the game spanned 3–4 months, however, the project was put on hold while they focused on finishing Shaq Fu (1994).
 By the time they returned to the project, the Sega CD was no longer seen as a viable platform, so it was scrapped in favor of restarting on PC, which turned into the 3D shooter Fade to Black The idea of doing a 3D sequel to Flashback started in 1993.
 The game was originally announced under the title "Crossfire".
 Conrad's animations were created using motion capture.

+A Sega Saturn version was also projected and tasked to developer Virtual Studio to be converted from the PlayStation version, but the deal fell through when they were reallocated to do the Sega Saturn version of Time Commando instead, a game by Delphine Software International's sister company Adeline Software International.
+Estimated to have been released in December 1996, since no workaround plan was devised to cover up the shift of development and take the game to Sega's console after, this decision effectively cancelled it altogether.

 Reception

 The PlayStation version was a best-seller in the United Kingdom, where it was among the nineteen best-selling PlayStation games of 1996 according to HMV.
 It sold enough copies to go Platinum.

 Fade to Black received a moderately positive critical response.
 Electronic Gaming Monthly gave the PlayStation version their "Game of the Month" award.
+Rating it two out of four stars, PC Magazine praised the storyline, level design, and combination of adventure and action gaming, but disliked the "incredibly disorienting" automatic camera-view changes and complex controls.

 Reviewers generally criticized the game's steep difficulty and blocky polygon models, but praised the background graphics and animations, and generally concluded that the game's close blend of action and puzzling in a 3D environment was a success.

 Fade to Black was named the 29th best computer game ever by PC Gamer UK in 1997.
 The editors called it "an adrenaline-pumping polygon adventure" and "an intriguing game".
 In 1996, GamesMaster ranked the PlayStation version 50th on their "Top 100 Games of All Time."